MicrosoftDocs/dynamics365smb-docs/business-central/finance-setup-chart-accounts.md

 >[!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RW1g3oY]

-## Learning path: Create financial reports in Microsoft Dynamics 365 Business Central
+## Learning path: Set up the chart of accounts in Dynamics 365 Business Central

 Want to learn how to set up the chart of accounts in Business Central?
 Then start on the following learning path [Set up the chart of accounts in Dynamics 365 Business Central](/training/modules/chart-accounts-dynamics-365-business-central).